 Green light to demolish Worksop town centre medical centre and replace with state-of-the-art new facility

+Green light to expand Worksop town centre medical centre with demolition of sub station

-Major expansion plans for a Worksop GP surgery will see the demolition of an eyesore former public toilet and the removal of a sub-station.
+Major expansion plans for a Worksop GP surgery will see the removal of a sub station, after the remains of an eyesore public toilet were torn down by the council.

-An application to council planners, made by Bassetlaw District Council, will see the demolition of the existing Newgate Street Medical Centre and replaced with a much bigger facility, to include 24 consultation rooms and three treatment rooms.
+An application to council planners, made by Bassetlaw District Council, will see the demolition of the sub station next to the Newgate Street Medical Centre, and a new building erected next to the additional practice – creating a facility to include 24 consultation rooms and three treatment rooms.

 A design and access statement states: “The existing building is overcrowded, and due to its age, there are design, accessibility, and patient flow issues, as well as a limited shelf life to the building.